Income & Financial Aid

 The first step in managing your finances is to follow how much money you have coming in.
 Sources of income include earnings received as wages, salaries or the money made from last weekend's garage sale.
 Even an allowance from parents can be considered income.

 Some students will work while they are in school with a part-time job on- or off-campus or a work-study program.
 For help finding a job while in college, check out Career Services for KU Students.
+To find a job on-campus, head to employment at KU.

 Grants & Scholarships = Money Awarded